servo/servo.org/_posts/2025-07-02-this-month-in-servo.md

 We’ve fixed several bugs, notably including a bug in the encoding of **HTML form submissions** in non-Unicode documents (@simonwuelker, #37541), which single-handedly fixed **over 97000 subtests** in the Web Platform Tests.

+## Performance

+We’ve landed several improvements towards **incremental layout**, a broad class of optimisations that ensure that layout work is only done when something has changed and never done twice.
+That work is some subset of [these five steps](https://github.com/servo/servo/wiki/Servo-Layout-Engines-Report#layout-2020):

+- **Style**, that is, calculating the styles for the DOM tree
+- **[Box tree](https://drafts.csswg.org/css-display/#box-tree) construction**, taking the styled DOM tree as input
+- **[Fragment](https://www.w3.org/TR/css-break-4/#fragment) tree construction**, for pages, columns, and [lines](https://www.w3.org/TR/css-text-3/#line-breaking)
+- **Stacking context tree construction**, sorting it into CSS [painting order](https://www.w3.org/TR/CSS22/zindex.html#painting-order)
+- **Display list construction**, yielding the input we send to WebRender

+Servo can now **skip display list construction** when nothing would change (@mrobinson, @Loirooriol, #37186).
+This change is especially noticeable when moving the mouse cursor around on a page.

+**Script queries**, like offsetParent and getBoundingClientRect(), read back information from style and layout.
+When answering script queries, [we can often skip some steps](https://github.com/servo/servo/blob/78cd77069797437797158bb860117efa699e9215/components/layout/layout_impl.rs#L1409-L1435) that are not relevant, but three steps were previously unavoidable.
+Script queries can now **skip style, box tree, and fragment tree updates** when those are up to date (@mrobinson, @Loirooriol, #37677).
+This means some queries can now be answered without doing any work at all!

+You can now **change ‘transform’**, ‘scale’, ‘rotate’, ‘translate’, and ‘perspective’ **without a full layout** in many cases (@Loirooriol, @mrobinson, #37380).

 <!--
 - DONE donations
   - 2464.00/month github